gabrielnyongesa404/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-This repo holds the bin bash project
+This repo holds the bin/bash project